-Please note, though, that if someone moves out of an address temporarily, a single person discount does not always apply, even when only one person remains; we have to consider whether their main residence has changed (see the related page 'How your sole or main residence affects your Council Tax' for more information on this).
-For example, if a couple share a property but one partner moves out for three months to work abroad, the remaining partner won’t usually qualify for a single person discount because the home address is still classed as the absent partner’s main residence.
+If someone moves out of the address temporarily, a discount does not always apply, even when only one person remains, as we have to consider whether their main residence has changed.
+For example, if a couple share a property but one partner moves out for three months to work abroad, the remaining partner won’t usually qualify for a discount.
+This is because the home address is still classed as the absent partner’s main residence.